-A big move came on the blueline when in July Vegas re-signed 33- year-old Alec Martinez to a three- year deal worth $15 million dollars.
-Martinez is coming off a season which saw him play 53 games where he scored 9 goals along with 32 points and a +26 rating.
+A big move came on the blueline when in July the Vegas Golden Knights re-signed 33- year-old Alec Martinez to a three-year deal worth $15 million dollars.
+Martinez is coming off a season that saw him play 53 games where he scored 9 goals along with 32 points and a +26 rating.

 Once again it should be an exciting upcoming season for the Golden Knights who once again are one of a handful of teams with a chance to win the Stanley Cup.